antelle/electron-evil-feature-patcher/README.md

 Patching is done in-place, no backup is made.
 Second attempt to patch is a no-op.

+## Version support

+Supported Electron versions are 12 and above.

 ## Internals

 How does the patching work?
 Now the implemented solution is pretty naive, all it does is replacing strings used as command-line options, variable names, etc...
 When testing the changes I made sure replaced options are not understood by the parser, for example, if `--inspect` is changed to `[space][space]inspect`, it's discarded, so that not possible to use the second variant in the patched version.

 This works good enough and doesn't require disassembly.
 However, this may change and maybe I'll switch to patching via assembly analysis in future.
-But for now the approach seems to be good enough.
+But for now the approach seems to solve our problem quite well.

 Detailed information about all replacements: